-The 65 year mission of the Manheim Community Farm Show is to promotes agriculture, crafts and competition in a friendly environment that encourages family values and cooperation.
+The mission of the Manheim Community Farm Show is to promote agriculture, crafts and competition in a friendly environment that encourages family values and cooperation.

 ABOUT the Manheim Community Farm Show

 The Manheim Farm Show grounds are located at 502 Adele Avenue (next to Manheim Central High School) , while food stands are located along the avenue in the vicinity of Manheim Central High School Rettew Field and Veterans Memorial Park.
 Its annual date is set as the first full week of October the week following the New Holland Fair.
 Admission and parking are free.